lhondareyte/mmm/README.md

 ```
 mm /dev/umidi0.0
 ```
-The name of the device depends on the operating system.
+The name of the device depends of the operating system.